 Don’t get aggressive or defensive.
 You need to remain calm and polite whenever communicating with your prospects.
 Ideally, you should revise the language you use when handling sales objections and make sure you only turn to assertive yet calm words.

-Compare these two responses.
+Compare these two responses to objection.
 Which one would receive a better reaction from you?

 ❌ "You don’t have enough experience to understand how valuable of an offer I’m making to you.
 Perhaps, if you cared more about the future of your company, you’d appreciate my email.
 Now, let me tell you about [product] again."